Neuro-ID/neuroid-ios-sdk/README.md

 You can manually track above events by the following functions directly in your `UIViewController`:

-- log(event: NIEvent)
+- captureEvent(event: NIEvent)
-- log(eventName: NIEventName)
+- captureEvent(eventName: NIEventName)
-- logViewWillAppear(params: [String: Any?])
+- captureEventLogViewWillAppear(params: [String: Any?])
-- logViewDidLoad(params: [String: Any?])
+- captureEventLogViewDidLoad(params: [String: Any?])
-- logViewWillDisappear(params: [String: Any?])
+- captureEventLogViewWillDisappear(params: [String: Any?])

 ### 3. Manually logging

 We provide some functions to help you log your actions easily via `NeuroIDTracker`

-- logCheckBoxChange
+- captureEventCheckBoxChange
-- logRadioChange
+- captureEventRadioChange
-- logSubmission
+- captureEventSubmission
-- logSubmissionSuccess
+- captureEventSubmissionSuccess
-- logSubmissionFailure
+- captureEventSubmissionFailure

-### 4. NIEvent
+### 4. NIDEvent

-NIEvent can be initialized with predefined `NIEventName` (link to the file on github) but you definitely can add your custom event.
+NIDEvent can be initialized with predefined `NIDEventName` (link to the file on github) but you definitely can add your custom event.

 ## Sample application [⤴](#table-of-contents)